Semester Finance Program

 FALL

-SFP will host live discussions with employers, including the Global Head of Recruiting at a bulge bracket IB and the VP of Campus Recruiting at a PE megafund.
+SFP is hosting live discussions with employers, including the Global Head of Recruiting at a bulge bracket IB and the VP of Campus Recruiting at a PE megafund.
 Conversations will focus on how to stand out while networking and interviewing.

 We are industry professionals currently working in finance.
 Our network includes hiring managers, former colleagues, and SFP alumni at buyside and sell-side companies.